ali5917/etch-a-sketch/README.md

-This is a Etch-a-skecth project.
+This is a Etch-a-sketch project.
 It is a part of The Odin Project!